Ackman plays big role in laying out Canadian Pacific rail deal

-BOSTON (Reuters) - Billionaire investor William Ackman is playing an outsized role in railway Canadian Pacific’s (CP.TO) plan to buy rival Norfolk Southern (NSC.N), underscoring his efforts to bring home a deal to salvage an otherwise awful 2015 for the hedge fund manager.
+BOSTON, Dec 8 (Reuters) - Billionaire investor William Ackman is playing an outsized role in railway Canadian Pacific’s plan to buy rival Norfolk Southern, underscoring his efforts to bring home a deal to salvage an otherwise awful 2015 for the hedge fund manager.

 Ackman sits on Canadian Pacific’s board of directors and his $14.8 billion Pershing Square Capital Management owns 9.1 percent of the company.
 Ackman was the last to speak on a conference call on Tuesday that spelled out an enhanced bid for Norfolk Southern.